Arthur Emmett (judge): Personal life

-His wife, Sylvia Emmett (née Street) is a federal judge, and a lieutenant commander of the Royal Australian Naval Reserve.
-She graduated from Sydney Law School (LLB), and she is the daughter of the late Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales, Sir Laurence Whistler Street.
+Arthur's wife Lieutenant Commander Sylvia Emmett (née Street), served as a federal judge, and as an officer of the Royal Australian Naval Reserve.
+She graduated from Sydney Law School (LLB), and she is the daughter of the late Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales, Commander Sir Laurence Whistler Street.
 They have six children: Laurence, Hilary, Robert, James, Phoebe-Jane, and Christopher.